Overhead Expense (18OE)

 1, 2.
 Optional riders are available for an additional premium.

-1, 2.Individual disability insurance policy forms 4200 and 18OE underwritten and issued by Berkshire Life Insurance Company of America, (BLICOA) Pittsfield, MA.
+1, 2.Individual disability insurance policy form 18OE underwritten and issued by Berkshire Life Insurance Company of America, (BLICOA) Pittsfield, MA.
 BLICOA is a wholly owned stock subsidiary of The Guardian Life Insurance Company of America, New York, NY.
 Product provisions and availability may vary by state.
 In New York: This policy provides disability insurance only.
 It does not provide basic hospital, basic medical or major medical insurance as defined by the New York State Insurance Department.
-For policy forms 4200 and 18OE, the expected benefit ratio is 50%.
+For policy form 18OE, the expected benefit ratio is 50%.
 For policy form 18OE-F, the expected benefit ratio is 60%.
 The expected benefit ratio is the portion of future premiums that the company expects to return as benefits, when averaged over all people with this policy form.
 Individual disability income products underwritten and issued by Berkshire Life Insurance Company of America (BLICOA), Pittsfield, MA.
 BLICOA is a wholly owned stock subsidiary of The Guardian Life Insurance Company of America (Guardian), New York, NY.
 Product provisions and availability may vary by state.
 Guardian® is a registered trademark of The Guardian Life Insurance Company of America.

 © Copyright 2020 The Guardian Life Insurance Company of America